YoungYoung619/pedestrian-detection-in-hazy-weather/README.md

-# pedestrain_detection_in_hazy
+# pedestrian_detection_in_hazy
-pedestrain detection in hazy weather
+pedestrian detection in hazy weather

 ## TO DO!!!